csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 ~~~

 The library functions assume C double precision numbers as input arguments, but
-cffi takes care of converting Python float objects into C numbers, as well as
+CFFI takes care of converting Python float objects into C numbers, as well as
 converting the returned C doubles into Python floats.

 ## Creating Python extension from C source